Bear is Officially a Therapy Dog

 What is a Therapy Dog?

-A Therapy Dog's purpose is to help people's psychological and physiological well being.
-The training is all about being affectionate, comforting and to give emotional support.
+A Therapy Dog’s purpose is to help people’s psychological and physiological well-being.
+The training is all about being affectionate, comforting, and giving emotional support.
 They are chosen from dogs that already show a friendly and easy-going disposition.
-It is important to actively socialize your dog around adults, children, other animals and strange situations.
-They undergo extensive modification training and have to pass many assesments along the way.
+It is important to actively socialize your dog around adults, children, other animals, and strange situations.
+They undergo extensive modification training and have to pass many assessments along the way.

-Any dog can be an Therapy Dog, but Labrador Retriever's top the list as they are normally a happy, gentle, and intelligent bread.
-The list continues with German Shepherds, Poodles, Yorkshire Terriers, Beagles, Corgies, Pugs and Spaniels.
+Any dog can be a Therapy Dog, but Labrador Retrievers top the list as they are normally happy, gentle, and intelligent bread.
+The list continues with German Shepherds, Poodles, Yorkshire Terriers, Beagles, Corgis, Pugs, and Spaniels.

 Do they Really Help?